Illinois Route 22: Recent history

 An additional three-mile section of Illinois 22 from Illinois 83 to Milwaukee Avenue, primarily located in Buffalo Grove, was another closely related project that was once again met with similar delays and concerns.
 Long Grove got on board in May 2005 and approved any widening between its eastern city limits and Illinois 83.
 Roadwork began in the fall on the two-year project, and in September 2007 it was finished; complete with four concrete lanes and a center grassy median.
-Again, intersection improvements were also made, this time adding dual left turn lanes to both east–west approaches at Illinois 83 and Buffalo Grove Road.
+Again, intersection expansions were also made, this time adding dual left turn lanes to both east–west approaches at Illinois 83 and Buffalo Grove Road.

 There was one final widening project that was worked on in 2005, this time located mostly in Bannockburn.
 East of Illinois 43 for about a half mile, Illinois 22 was widened to four lanes while in the process a nearby bridge was replaced.

 Beginning in 2008, a bridge replacement and expansion project got underway on Illinois 22 at the interchange with Interstate 94.
 This was necessary for the tollway which travels underneath to be widened to eight lanes.
 The old bridge, which was five lanes wide, was rebuilt with one that is eight lanes and includes full length dual left turn lanes in both directions.
-Other benefits are the improved entrances and exits to and from the interstate, modernized traffic signals, and the use of concrete pavement.
 The bulk of the work was completed by December 2009, however both sets of dual left turn lanes were not in operation until the following spring.

 In August 2009, construction began on an intersection expansion project at Milwaukee Avenue in Lincolnshire.
 Its outdated design was a gap in the stretch of recently completed roadwork in the surrounding area.
 The improvements on Illinois 22 have widened the east–west approaches at this major intersection to five lanes, with the new additions being dual left turn lanes as well as right turn lanes.
 The new lanes were opened for the first time on October 15, 2010.

 In 2011, a 2.1 mile, $13.2 million project in Bannockburn and Highland Park got underway.
 It extended from east of I-94 to west of US-41, with the exception of the small section that was previously worked on in 2005.
-IL-22 was reconstructed and widened to four lanes with other smaller improvements along the way, including concrete pavement and dual left turn lanes at IL-43.
+IL-22 was reconstructed and widened to four lanes.
 The new lanes were initially opened by the end of 2012, with landscaping and finishing work carrying into 2013.